roarlyte1771/visual-testing/packages/vis/readme.md

 Note that we recommend to set `global` to `false`.
-Setting `global` to `true` actually works ok during test, although you need to access the functions from the `globalThis` or `window` object.
+Setting `global` to `true` actually works ok during test, although you need to access the functions from the `globalThis` or `window` object is the story files.

 However, the problem is when the story is run within [storybook].
 In [storybook], the `global` field has no effect.